theory/pgenv/README.md

 10.4
 ```

-Please note that `version` is a command synonym for version:
+Please note that `current` is a command synonym for version:

 ```
 $ pgenv version